GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/composable-directives.md

 # Composable Directives

 Have a directive modify the behavior of another directive.
 It introduces a directive argument `nestedUnder` on each directive, to indicate which is its parent directive.
-This number is a negative integer, defining the the parent directive's relative position.
+This number is a negative integer, defining the parent directive's relative position.

 In this example below, we have: